Sustainability Strategy and ESG Model

 |

-The Materiality analysis process is structured into six main stages:
+The impact materiality analysis process is structured around the following six main stages:

 1